MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Use ORDER BY to put a table's rows into chronological order and then change the table's type to "Partitioned".`

-**Quick reason:** Use ORDER BY to put a table's rows into chronological order and then change the table's type to "Partitioned".

 <details>
 <summary>Full explanation</summary>